“Arbitral Awards Made Simple”

 TYPES OF ARBITRAL AWARD

 Arbitral awards can be classified based on their nature, procedural aspects, and territorial jurisdiction.
 These include final awards, interim awards, partial awards, consent awards, default awards, additional awards, and costs awards.
-Furthermore, arbitral awards are categorized as either domestic or foreign, depending on where they are rendered and the governing legal framework.
+The law classifies arbitral awards as either domestic or foreign, depending on where the tribunal renders them and which legal framework governs them. https://indiankanoon.org/search/?formInput=arbitration%20award&pagenum=7

 1. FINAL AWARD